cheerssamyakjain/cheerssamyakjain/README.md

 - 👋 Hi, I’m @SamyakJain
 - 👀 I’m interested in FullStack Web development.
-- 🌱 I’m currently learning Node.JS & React.JS
+- 🌱 I’m currently learning Django & React.JS
 - 💞️ I’m looking to collaborate on web technologies
 - 📫 How to reach me, feel free to drop an 📧cheersSamyakJain@gmail.com